Lope Díez de Armendáriz, 1st Marquess of Cadreita

-Don Lope Díez de Aux de Armendáriz, 1st Marquess of Cadreita (sometimes Lope Díaz de Armendáriz) (1575 in Quito, Viceroyalty of Peru – 1640 or after) was a Spanish nobleman and the first Criollo to be viceroy of New Spain.
+Don Lope Díez de Aux de Armendáriz, 1st Marquess of Cadreita (sometimes Lope Díaz de Armendáriz) (1575 in Charcas, Viceroyalty of Peru – 1640 or after) was a Spanish nobleman and the first Criollo to be viceroy of New Spain.
 He served as viceroy from 16 September 1635 to 27 August 1640.

 Early life

+He was the son of Lope Díez de Aux y Armendáriz and Juana de Saavedra, Lords of Cadreita.
+His father had been President and Captain General of the Real Audiencias of Quito, Charcas, and the New Kingdom of Granada.
+Therefore, it is very likely that he was born in present-day Bolivia during the governorship of Charcas (1573-1576).

-Born in Peru, Lope Díez de Armendáriz was to become the first New World-born viceroy of New Spain.
-His father, president of the Real Audiencia of Quito, had his son educated for a naval career.
+In 1584, the family returned to Spain where his father had his son educated for a naval career.

 The son had a distinguished career in command of the convoys escorting merchant ships and treasure ships from the Indies to Spain.
+His fame and prestige increased when, in 1625, he managed to outwit enemy corsairs, saving the valuable treasure entrusted to his care.
 In April 1633, he was given command of a fleet which successfully expelled the Dutch from Saint Martin.

+He served also as ambassador to the court in Vienna (1629-1631) and in Rome on a special mission for Pope Urban VIII.